johannesbuvnas/tutomvc/README.md

 ###Term Page Module

 Do you want to customize the outputted content for a term page?
-This module adds the ability to setup a landing pages for terms.
+This module adds the ability to setup landing pages for terms.

 ### More Features